What qualifies as an autoimmune disease?

 I find that my approach works for those people who seem to be at the end of their options.
 Maybe you feel that the medical treatment either isn’t enough, or it just doesn’t work.
 Perhaps the holistic treatment is great, but doesn’t seem complete.
 When your symptoms aren’t bothersome anymore, but you’re not doing anything to actually get to the root cause.
 Sometimes the physical impact is lessened, but you’re struggling with all the crazy emotional upset.
 Ultimately, you just feel like what you’re doing isn’t enough.

 If that sounds like you, I’d love to talk with you about what’s going on and see if I can help.
-You can send me an email or schedule a Welcoming Wellness call.
-It’s a no-pressure, no-charge call that’s your chance to interview me and see if what I’m doing makes sense for you.
+You can send me an email to see if what I’m doing makes sense for you.